 the ranch.
 The AZT will intersect the road from the west as a faint singletrack.

-Trail Route Description: This passage begins at The Park at the
+Trail Route Description: This passage begins at the junction

 with the Brush Trail (#249).
 Following this trail it crosses a drainage,